AndrewWPhillips/rangeset/README.md

 sets.
 Note that the element type of a set must be comparable (ie support the == and != operations).
 This is enforced when using a map as a map key must be comparable.

-When map is used as a makeshift set the value type is not important (only the key) so typically `struct{}` is used. ( Note that `struct{}` is a type and `struct{}{}` is a literal of that type.)
+When a map is used as a makeshift set the value type is not important (only the key) so typically `struct{}` is used.
+(Note that `struct{}` is a type and `struct{}{}` is a literal of that type.)
 So for a set of ints you would use `map[int]struct{}`.
-It's also not unusual to see a map of `bool` (eg `map[int]bool`) but that is somewhat redundant as storing false would be the same as the element not being present at all.
+It's also not unusual to see a map of `bool` (eg `map[int]bool`) used as a set but that is somewhat redundant as storing false would be the same as the element not being present at all.
 Moreover, for large sets it will save a lot of space as `struct{}` has zero size whereas a `bool` uses one byte.

 Alternatively, there are open source projects that implement sets, such as the excellent https://github.com/deskarep/golang-set which provides all manner of set operations.
 However, a problem with this type of solution is that set elements must be "boxed" (stored in an `interface{}`), which affects performance.
 It also impacts type safety - for example, the compiler can't prevent you from accidentally adding a `string` to a set of `int`.
 Moreover, you could even add a value of a non-comparable type to a set which would cause a run-time panic.

 This sort of problem is where generics shine.
-It is easy to create a generic set type that is as performant and as type-safe as a map, with the convenience and safety of pre-written set operations (and also hides the confusing use of `struct{}` as the map value type).
-This is exactly what the example set type in the standard library set package provides.
+It is easy to create a generic set type that is as performant and as type-safe as a map, with the convenience and safety of pre-written set operations (and also hides the confusing detail of `struct{}` as the map value type).
+In fact this is exactly what the example Go2Go "sets" package worked - it wrapped a map[T]struct{} and added useful set operations.

 ## rangeset